It’s summertime and visiting a petroleum museum is easy.

-As millions of Americans begin trekking across the country on vacation, among the more unusual stops, if less well known, are community oil and natural gas museums in the 33 producing states.
+As millions of Americans cautiously begin trekking across the country on summer vacations, among the most educational but less well known stops are community oil and natural gas museums in the 33 producing states.
 For the many thousands of people who today work (or have worked) in the energy industry, energy education opportunities abound at community festivals.

 In Texas, the Petroleum Museum in Midland includes many summer energy education programs for kids, as does an offshore rig museum in Galveston.
 Other community oil and gas museums and annual “derrick festivals” can be found in California, Illinois, Wyoming, West Virginia, and Ohio.
 Alabama even has a small county museum in Gilbertown with an “old Hunt oil rig” similar to the one that discovered the first oilfield in Alabama in 1944.

 Further, many communities celebrate their petroleum heritage every summer with parades, special events, and museum tours (see Community Oil & Gas Festivals).